 Can I Ride the Springdale Shuttle and Still Access Zion Canyon?

 Yes, you can park in Springdale and ride the Springdale Shuttle into Zion National Park.
-It will let you out at the visitor center where you can then board the Zion Shuttle.
+It will let you out at the visitor center, where you can then board the Zion Shuttle.
 This is a good way to avoid crowded parking lots inside the park.
 This shuttle is also free to ride and has many stops throughout Springdale, which you can see in the infographic at the beginning of this article.

 Parking in Springdale is not free.
 Pay attention to parking signs and make sure to pay the meters.
 It is approximately $25 to park for a full day.
+For a full explanation of how to use each shuttle, see our article: How to use the Zion Shuttle System.

 How Long is the Zion Canyon Shuttle Ride?

 The ride from the visitor center to the last stop at the Temple of Sinawava typically takes 45 minutes, including stops at each shuttle stop.
-Plan on at least an hour and a half of travel time round trip.
+Plan on at least an hour and a half of travel time round-trip.

 Do the Shuttle Stops Have Bathrooms?